dwarvesf/playbook/operations/mbti-type-istj.md

 * Listen to others and deal with conflict without being overwhelmed with emotion
 * Articulate their thoughts in conversations
 * Provide consequences or criticism when necessary

+The ISTJ should be aware that they may need to:
+* Work on communicating and sharing information about themselves and their viewpoint
+* Communicate and build relationships with their friends, family and co-workers
+* Make a conscious effort to observe the feelings of other people when providing feedback
+* Vocalize their appreciation of other peoples’ accomplishments

+### Decision Making
+When it comes to decision making, the ISTJ will often…
+* Make sensible and logical decisions
+* Objectively gather and analyze the facts
+* Weigh information against their perception of what is realistic
+* Need to consider the impact their decisions have on people
+* Benefit from considering additional options and incorporating their values
+* Need to slow down their decision making process in order to consider all information

+### Stress
+An ISTJ will often experience stress when…
+* Others inadequate work has a negative impact on their own work
+* Required to make a significant deviation from their routine
+* Given information that is too broad
+* Others disregard common sense
+* Their work habits lead them to deny their personal needs
+* They feel rushed and develop a perceived inability to complete the task
+* Forced to make irrational, unexplainable, or immediate changes to their work
+* Required to complete a task using an inefficient process

+When they are affected by stress, an ISTJ will often…
+* Pay even closer attention to the detail
+* Begin to form solutions to problematic situations based on their past experiences
+* Become overwhelmed with the amount of data obtained and lose control of all the details
+* Become impulsive or compulsively worry about the future
+* With great stress, abandon their typical approach and start to imagine all the negative possibilities through ‘catastrophizing’

+Advice: An ISTJ can reduce stress by
+* Imagining the worst case scenario and planning accordingly
+* Looking to the big picture and putting their stress into perspective
+* Realistically determine what will matter in the future
+* Leaving the situation and trying something uncharacteristic in order to realign their perspective